What do you need to do prior to camp?

 Create your Hub account

 The Hub is what we call the camp store, where we sell snacks like candy, ice cream, chips, soft drinks, and souvenirs such as t-shirts, sweatshirts, stuffed animals, water bottles and more.
 Campers should set up their Hub account before coming to camp either during the registration process or by logging on to the online account after registration.
 Next Level campers will have hub accounts as well, which is different from years past!
 We recommend $30/week or $5 for Little Ligs, but ultimately the amount of spending money is up to you!
 Whatever your camper doesn't spend is refunded to you at the end of the session.
+Your remaining balance will be refunded to the credit card on file for your account.
+If you paid by check or cash, we will mail you a check for the remaining balance.

 Make Cabin Mate Requests